 - One of our counsel provides pro bono legal services for the Massachusetts Bar Association's program providing free basic estate planning to low income, elderly residents of the Commonwealth.

-- Prince Lobel is currently providing pro bono legal services to "Outside the Box Festival 2013," the first citywide, multi-arts festival based in Boston.
+- Prince Lobel provided pro bono legal services to "Outside the Box Festival 2013," the first citywide, multi-arts festival based in Boston.

 - One of our attorneys assisted the nonprofit "Meet the Worms" in creating a solidified 501(c) 3organization.
 Spearheaded by the Barbara Lynch Foundation, "Meet the Worms" is dedicated to teaching young children the importance of nutrition and living a healthy lifestyle.

 The attorneys at Prince Lobel invest a lot of time and energy into neighborhood efforts.
 Below is a sampling of the types of roles they play:

 - A Prince Lobel partner serves on the board of the Inner-City Scholarship Fund.
 The ICSF helps thousands of children in need by funding partial scholarships to attend Catholic